pyrsmk/Chernozem/README.markdown

 As you can see, filters are very flexibles and can be used for many behaviors.
 As it was said above, there are only 3 filter types: `FILTER_SET`, `FILTER_GET` and `FILTER_UNSET`.
 Set and get filters work on the same way: a value, and its corresponding key, is passed and a value must be returned.
 For a set filter, the new value will overwrite the original one.
 For a get filter, it will just return the closure's returned value.
 Unset filters are a bit different: keys and values are well passed to the closure, but the returned value must be boolean.
 If the value is allowed to be removed, true must be returned, false otherwise.

-To save your time, Chernozem is shipped with many useful filters.
+To save your time, Chernozem is shipped with many useful filters as functions.
 To be able to use them into your projects, you can act as follow:

     include('Chernozem/filters.php');
-    global $chernozem_lock;
-    $chernozem_lock($container,'foo');
+    chernozem_lock($container,'foo');

 And your `foo` value will be locked.

 Just take a look at `filters.php` to know what are the name and use of the built-in filters.
 But, be careful, you __can't__ add many filters for the same filter type.

 Serialization
 -------------